GRTDataHub/GRTDataHubDevelopment/README.md

     - [x] Available whenever, wherever, across all devices
     - [x] Mobile Portrait View Improvements
     - [ ] Add more charts
-    - [ ] Update logo with new community admins in GRTDataHub community in our telegram chat.
+    - [ ] Update logo with new community admins in GRTDataHub community in our Telegram chat.
 - <a href="https://www.GRTDataHub.com/exportPage">Export Page</a>
     - [x] GRT Data in Bar Chart and Line Graph Format
     - [x] <a href="https://www.GRTDataHub.com/exportPage">Export Page</a>
     - [ ] Master Export Button (Export all in 1 click)
 - <a href="https://www.GRTDataHub.com/aboutPage">About Page</a>
-    - [ ] Update with links to new community admins in GRTDataHub community in our telegram chat.
+    - [ ] Update with links to new community admins in GRTDataHub community in our Telegram chat.
 - <a href="https://www.GRTDataHub.com/chatBot">Chatbots</a>  (Continuous improvements on all chatbots as necessary)
 - [x] <a href="https://www.GRTDataHub.com/ENGchatBot">English</a>
     - [x] <a href="https://www.GRTDataHub.com/ENGTranslatorHelp">Translator Page</a>